saucelabs/node-saucelabs/README.md

 ### proxy

-If you want to tunnel your API request through a proxy please see the [got proxy docs](https://github.com/sindresorhus/got/blob/master/readme.md#proxies) for more information.
+If you want to tunnel your API request through a proxy please provide your proxy URL.

-Type: `object`<br>
+Type: `string`<br>
 Default: `null`

 ## Usage